ankit204/shellhelp/readme.md

 # shellhelp

-A command-line tool that heavily relies on Information Retrieval concepts o
+A command-line tool that indexes man pages for command retrieval.

 ## Getting Started
 `TODO`